 During childbirth, the cervix opens to allow the passage of the baby.
 For this to happen, your cervix naturally gets softer during pregnancy.
+It also gets softer during ovulation and menstruation.

 A soft cervix is what it sounds like — it feels soft to the touch.
 When firm, your cervix will feel like an unripe piece of fruit.
 When it gets soft, it feels more like ripe fruit.
 You might also hear that a firm cervix feels like the tip of your nose and a soft cervix feels like your lips.